 - Conduct local active transportation studies in partnership with local governments or nonprofits to improve bike and pedestrian connectivity and safety in the region.
 Consultants may be utilized for these studies.
-(TPF and STBG) - o Buffalo Bayou Partnership Connecting Buffalo Bayou East - City of Friendswood Master Trail Plan - Bay Area Bicycle-Pedestrian Safety Plan - Energy Corridor District Memorial Drive Bicycle and Pedestrian Study - Provide consultant contract management and oversight activities.
-(TPF and STBG) - Update the regional active transportation plan by analyzing new demographic, safety, travel and traffic data, updates to related transportation plans and public input.
-A consultant may be utilized for this task. - Create a toolbox to accompany the regional active transportation plan that shares best practices for designing, funding, and building active transportation infrastructure. - Conduct a needs assessment and feasibility study for a regional bicycle highway.
+(TPF and STBG)# - o Buffalo Bayou Partnership Connecting Buffalo Bayou East# - City of Friendswood Master Trail Plan# - o Bay Area Bicycle-Pedestrian Safety Plan# - Energy Corridor District Memorial Drive Bicycle and Pedestrian Study# - o Precinct 2 Bike Safety Plan# - Provide consultant contract management and oversight activities.
+(TPF and STBG)#

+- Update the regional active transportation plan by analyzing new demographic, safety, travel and traffic data, updates to related transportation plans and public input.
+A consultant may be utilized for this task. # - Create a toolbox to accompany the regional active transportation plan that shares best practices for designing, funding, and building active transportation infrastructure. # - Conduct a needs assessment and feasibility study for a regional bicycle highway.
 Develop a plan to support implementation of a regional bike highway in the MPO eightcounty region.
 A Consultant may be utilized to complete this task. - Conduct a literature review and pest practices study of Safe Routes to School (SRTS) including recommendations for the MPOs role in moving SRTS forward in the region.
 Provide planning support for implementation of SRTS best practices in the region including developing a regional SRTS Plan.
 Lastly, provide technical support for regional, local area, corridor, and site specific SRTS plans. - Provide active transportation planning support for regional and local transportation studies, included but not limited to the Pearland Transit Needs Assessment, SE Harris, Montgomery County Precinct 2, Liberty and North Houston Communities Transportation Priorities Plan.
-(TPF and STBG)
+(TPF and STBG) - Online engagement tools/platforms/software, including surveys and/or polling, may be used on various projects within the region to increase regional residents' participation.